The Nature of the Si II 6150A, Ca II HK, Ca II IR-triplet, and other Spectral Features in Supernova Type Ia Spectra: Methods

-Because the differences between spectra are often small compared to the normal flux level it is important that the model spectra are calculated to very high precision.
-Monte Carlo methods for solving the radiation transport problem generate spectra in a statistical way, leading to spectra that are inherently noisy \citep{Lucy99, Kasen06, Kromer09} and consequently are not adequate for this purpose.
-Instead, we use \phx, a state-of-the-art, general purpose stellar atmosphere code \citep{Hauschildt92, Hauschildt99, Hauschildt04, Hauschildt06}.
-This code solves the special relativistic radiation transport problem with \emph{very high accuracy} using characteristic rays and operator splitting methods \citep{Olson87}.
-The time evolution of \snia\ atmospheres can be self-consistently calculated with \phx\ using the radiation energy balance (REB) method \citep{Vanrossum12}. \phx\ with the REB method can in principle calculate \snia\ atmospheres in NLTE, however the challenging treatment of the huge number of lines that play a role for \sneia\ is work in progress (van Rossum, in preparation).
-Therefore, in this paper we use the LTE approximation.
+The subtle differences between knock-out spectra relative to the normal flux level require that model spectra be calculated with high precision and low noise levels.
+In this paper, we use \phx, a state-of-the-art, general purpose stellar atmosphere code \citep{Hauschildt92, Hauschildt99, Hauschildt04, Hauschildt06, Vanrossum12}.
+This code solves the special relativistic radiation transport problem with high accuracy using characteristic rays and operator splitting methods \citep{Olson87}.
+The time evolution of synthetic \snia\ spectra is calculated self-consistently with \phx\ using the radiation energy balance (REB) method \citep{Vanrossum12}. \phx\ with the REB method can in principle calculate synthetic \snia\ spectra in NLTE; however, NLTE is particularly challenging in the \snia\ problem, given the huge number of lines that play a role, and thus doing this is still a work in progress.
+Therefore we use the LTE approximation in this paper.

-Determining the atmospheric stratification of \snia\ ejecta from explosion models has been a highly active field of research for decades.
-Since W7, the very successful phenomenological 1D explosion model by \cite{Nomoto84}, explosion models have continued to improve in physical and numerical respects \citep{Khokhlov91, Plewa04, Kasen09}.
-Yet all these improvements have not necessarily made the model end products look more similar to typical \sneia.
-Therefore, over time, W7 has become an established 1-dimensional (1D) reference model that is known to reproduce qualitatively the observed spectral properties of \sneia, from a few days to months after the explosion \citep{Kasen06, Kromer09, Vanrossum12}, making this a good starting point for studying the nature of spectral features.

-Note that with the limitations of W7 (e.g. being 1D and not specifically tuned to match one certain \snia) it can not be expected to perfectly reproduce observations.
-For this reason, we will also not compare results to spectra of individual objects but rather to the \cite{Hsiao07} (hereafter Hsiao07) spectral templates.
+Determining the density profile and the distribution of chemical elements in \snia\ ejecta from explosion models has been a highly active field of research for decades.
+Since the first phenomenological 1-dimensional (1D) explosion model that successfully reproduced the basic observational characteristics of \snia\, W7 \citep{Nomoto84}, explosion models and simulations have incorporated more physics and use better numerical techniques (e.g.~\cite{Khokhlov91, Jordan08, Kasen09, Seitenzahl13, Kromer13, Long14}).
+Yet the properties of the ejecta produced by these simulations often agree no better with those inferred from observations.
+As a result, W7 therefore continues to be an important 1D reference model (e.g.~\cite{Kasen06, Kromer09, Vanrossum12, Wollaeger14}) that is useful for studying the nature of spectral features.
+The properties of the ejecta in the W7 model were not tuned to match a specific \snia\@.
+For this reason, we compare our results to the \cite{Hsiao07} (hereafter Hsiao07) spectral templates rather than to the spectra of individual \snia.